Mujojo03/Mujojo03/README.md

 <p align="left">
 I'm JR
 <br><br>
 - 🔭 A Full Stack Developer
+- ₿ Bitcoin enthusiast and active member of the Dada Devs community
 - 📚 I'm currently taking a Software Development course in PLP Academy
-- ⚡ In my free time I Debug
+- ⚡ In my free time I Debug,learn about Bitcoin, and contribute to open-source tech
 </p>

 ###